 What Is Respiratory Distress Syndrome?

-Respiratory distress syndrome (RDS) is a breathing problem that affects newborns, mostly those who are born more than 6 weeks early.
+Respiratory distress syndrome (RDS) is a breathing problem that affects newborns, mostly those who are born more than 6 weeks before their due date.
 The earlier or more premature a baby is born, the more likely the baby will develop RDS.

 Many babies with milder symptoms get better in 3–4 days.
 Those who are very premature may take longer to recover.